gustaveroussy/sopa/docs/tutorials/snakemake.md

 !!! warning "Baysor usage"
     Even though `pip install -e '.[baysor]'` will install some dependencies related to baysor, you still have to install the `baysor` command line (see the [official repository](https://github.com/kharchenkolab/Baysor)) if you want to use it.

-    If your path to the baysor executable is not the default one (i.e. `~/.julia/bin/baysor`), update the config described below to provide the right path to the executable
+    If your path to the baysor executable is not the default one (i.e. `~/.julia/bin/baysor`), update the config described below to provide the right path to the executable.

 ## Choose a config

-Our pipeline config is a YAML file that described all the steps desired for the pipeline.
-It is flexible, for instance if you remove the `baysor` arguments from the config, then it will not run baysor.
+Our pipeline config is a YAML file that describes all the steps desired for the pipeline.
+It is flexible; for instance, if you remove the `baysor` arguments from the config, then it will not run baysor.
 Similarly, if you remove the `"annotation"` section, it will not run annotation.

-You can choose a config among the existing one [here](https://github.com/gustaveroussy/sopa/tree/master/workflow/config), or [create your own](./#create-your-own-config).
+You can choose a config among the existing ones [here](https://github.com/gustaveroussy/sopa/tree/master/workflow/config) or [create your own](./#create-your-own-config).

 Note the relative path of your config since you'll need it later, e.g. `config/merscope/base.yaml`.

 ## Run the pipeline

-1. First, locate the path to the raw experiment file(s) of one sample.
-Most of the time, this is a directory containing one or many image(s) and eventually a transcript file.
+1. First, locate the path to one sample's raw experiment file(s).
+This is usually a directory containing one or many image(s) and, eventually, a transcript file.
 If you don't know what data you need, see our [FAQ](../../faq/#what-kind-of-inputs-do-i-need-to-run-sopa).

 2. Then, activate your environment that has the snakemake command, and go to the `workflow` directory inside the `sopa` directory that you cloned earlier:
 ```sh